Freeing Legion – Ezekiel 8

 “Son of man,” he said, “do you see what they are doing?
 Do you see the detestable sins the people of Israel are committing to drive me from my Temple?
 But come, and you will see even more detestable sins than these!”
 Ezekiel 8:2-3,6 (NLT)

-What is the great attraction of false gods and idols that they are able to seduce people away from worshiping and serving a truly good God who loves them?
-The question is valid even today.
+What is the great attraction of false gods and idols that they are able to seduce people away from worshiping and serving the truly good God, who loves them?
+The question is a valid one, even today.

 Many centuries before Ezekiel, Moses warned the people that when they entered the Promised Land, they would be tempted by the gods and idols of those who lived around them.
-Part of the attraction is that behind these idols lie dark demonic forces offering all sorts of sinful temptations to lure people away from the light and into the darkness.
-Moses prophesied of these people:
+Part of the attraction is that behind these idols lie dark, demonic forces, offering all sorts of sinful temptations to lure people away from the light and into a world of darkness.
+Moses prophesied of those who fell victim to these stumbling blocks:

 16 They stirred up his jealousy by worshiping foreign gods;